aws/aws-cdk/CONTRIBUTING.md

 $ yarn integ test/aws-eks/test/integ.my-test.js --no-clean --update-on-failed
 ```

-After verifying your work with a simple deployment as above, you need to ensure your hack can pass all existing
+After verifying your work with a simple deployment as above, you need to ensure your change can pass all existing
 unit tests and integ tests and fix them if necessary.

 Run all the unit tests for a specific module(e.g. aws-eks):